 - It's quick and easy to make.
 This recipe takes less than 30 minutes to make, making it the perfect choice for a weeknight dinner or a backyard bbq.
 Plus, no food processor is needed, you just need one big bowl!

-- Unlike other quinoa bean burgers, these are made without eggs or breadcrumbs.
+- Unlike other quinoa bean burgers, these are made without eggs or bread crumbs.

 - They're perfect for meal prep!
 They stay fresh in the fridge uncooked or cooked for up to 5 days, meaning you'll have lunch or dinner prepared every day of the work week!
 Even better, they're freezer-friendly if you don't get to eat all the patties within the week.